-6. In groups, invent your own body percussion pattern to the Can-Can and perform it to an audience!
-To add structure, encourage students to have a memorable pattern for their favourite section of the music and then have sections for improvisation, where you make it up on the spot, for the element of surprise!
+- 6. In groups, student invent their own body percussion pattern to the Can-Can.
+Students create a graphic notation of their invented body percussion pattern.
+Encourage students to clearly structure their work- they could have a memorable pattern for their favourite section of the music and then have sections for improvisation, where they make it up on the spot, for an element of surprise! - 7.
+Students swap their graphic notation with another group to be reinterpreted.
+Compare and reflect together. - 8.
+Each group performs their Can-Can body percussion for the class.
 Now you're ready to join in with the Sydney Symphony!